Toroidal grid minors and stretch in embedded graphs: Introduction

 The rest of this paper is structured as follows.
 In Section~\ref{sec:prelims} we present some basic terminology and results on graph drawings and embeddings, and introduce the key concept of stretch of an embedded graph.
 In Section~\ref{sec:mainresults} we give a commentated walkthrough on the lemmas and theorems leading to the proof of Theorem~\ref{thm:main-overview}.
-The exact value of the constants $r_0,c_0,c_1,c_2$ is given there as well.
-Some of the presented statements seem to be of independent interest, and their (often long and technical) proofs are deferred to the later sections of the paper.
+The exact values of the constants $r_0,c_0,c_1$ are given there as well.
+Some of the presented statements seem to be of independent interest, and their (often long and technical) proofs are deferred to Sections \ref{sec:drawing-upper}\,--\,\ref{sec:finding} of the paper.
+Section~\ref{sec:nodensity} then finishes the algorithmic task of Theorem~\ref{thm:main-overview}(b) by using \cite{CH17} to circumvent the density assumption which was crucial in the previous sections, and gives the value of~$c_2$.
 Final Section~\ref{sec:concluding} then outlines some possible extensions of the main theorem and directions for future research.